TanStack/query/docs/framework/react/reference/usePrefetchQuery.md

 **Options**

-You can pass everything to `usePrefetchQuery` that you can pass to [`queryOptions`](../queryOptions) or [`useQuery`](../useQuery).
-Some options will have no effect because, under the hood, `usePrefetchQuery` uses `queryClient.prefetchQuery`.
-Since the options are general, TypeScript will not warn you about any excess properties.
+You can pass everything to `usePrefetchQuery` that you can pass to [`queryClient.prefetchQuery`](../../../reference/QueryClient#queryclientprefetchquery).
+Remember that some of them are required as below:

 - `queryKey: QueryKey`